 Each of the six categories has its own module.
 Each module starts with an introduction that helps you make sure that your message fits this category by giving clues to look for in your headline that indicate this category.

 Each module lists the specific messages in that category so you can focus in on the one message that best fits your situation.
 For that message you will see examples of visuals drawn from real business presentations.
 You see the context, the visuals, links to articles or videos for more information, and tips on creating the visual in Excel and PowerPoint.
 Many messages have multiple examples so you can see one that fits your exact situation.

-During the launch period that ends Sep 15, 2019, you can get access to this practical, structured approach with 90 real-world examples for only $99.
-And it includes quarterly updates until the end of 2020.
-After the launch period the price goes up to $129 and includes one year of updates.
+You can get access to this practical, structured approach with 90 real-world examples for only $99.
 If you want to start using effective visuals instead of tables of numbers and spreadsheets in your presentations, click on the button below to get instant access now.